 Alpha Radiation (α)

-Occurs when an unstable nucleus needs to lose mass.
+Occurs when a heavy nucleus needs to lose mass.

 Products: Energized helium-4 nuclei.